rg-engineering/ioBroker.openhomecontrol/README.md

 Implementation of open protocol to control different sensors, actors and visualisation devices.
 The devices must be connected to serial port.
-The adpater reads data from serial port.
+The adapter reads data from serial port.
 A implementation of RF transceiver based on Atmel Atmega328p and CC1101 is available.
 We also provide sample implementation of environemant sensor based on Atmel Atmega Atmega328p and a Display based on Atmel Atmega644

-Eveytime a new device is recognized it will be added to a list in admin page only.
+Eveyytime a new device is recognized it will be added to a list in admin page only.
 If you enable that device in admin the adpater creates datapoints and will update datapoints whenever new telegram will be received.

 With broadcast function adapter sends date and time information to every device.
 Device can use that information if needed.